dojoengine/book/docs/pages/toolchain/katana/execution.md

-# Execution Engines
+## Execution Engines

 Execution engine is the transaction-executing component in the Katana sequencer.
-It is responsible for processing transactions and updating the state of the StarkNet contracts.
-There are two execution engines currently available in Katana; [`blockifier`](https://github.com/starkware-libs/blockifier), and [`starknet_in_rust`](https://github.com/lambdaclass/starknet_in_rust).
+It is responsible for processing transactions and updating the state of the Starknet contracts.
+Currently, Katana supports two execution engines: `blockifier` and `starknet_in_rust`.

 By default, the `blockfier` execution engine is used.
 It is the official implementation of the Starknet execution logic developed by StarkWare.
 Blockifier is also what Katana is shipped with when it is installed using `dojoup`.
 For now, the only way to use the `starknet_in_rust` engine is to build the Katana binary directly from source.

 ### Using `starknet_in_rust` Engine